elg0nz/microservices-talk/microservices.md

 # Must Win builds :heart: apps
 I'm Gonzalo Maldonado and I'm a lead engineer at Must Win.
 We build :heart: apps.
-(Sometimes with :space_invader: Microservices)
+(With :space_invader: Microservices)

 Check us out at
 # MustWin.com